 The ergometer (rowing machine) shown in the photographs above is the latest in a series of designs developed by people who have become involved in the project.
 This one is made from plywood, other models are made from solid timber, angle iron - and even bamboo.
 All of the instructions for making them are available free by contacting me, Jim Flood at [email protected]

-The idea for this project originated during a rowing coaching course I ran in Uganda.
-See: http://www.freewebs.com/jimflood/
+The idea for this project originated during a series of rowing coaching course I ran in Uganda, Kenya and Nigeria where imports such as rowing machines are taxed, effectively doubling the cost.

 The aim is to develop a low-cost rowing machine that will be accessible to countries, organisations, clubs or individuals who cannot afford the machines that are commercially available.
 A further aim is to encourage youth organisations, vocational training schools and young entrepreneurs to make and sell these.